itsee-birmingham/standalone_collation_editor/README.md

 ---
 This is a standalone version of the collation editor.
 It works with the local file system on your computer.
 A small example of a single Greek verse is included as a sample file.

-The collation editor is a GUI wrapper around [CollateX](https://collatex.net/).
-A version of that software is included in the standalone collation editor.
+The collation editor is a GUI wrapper around [collateX](https://collatex.net/).
+A version of that software is included with this editor.

 Requirements